'Rock solid' arena deal key to keeping Sens in Ottawa, sports observer says | CBC News

 'Rock solid' arena deal key to keeping Sens in Ottawa, sports observer says

-Talk of change in ownership comes only 3 months after MOU on Lebreton Flats arena
+Talk of change in ownership comes 3 months after MOU on Lebreton Flats arena

-Speculation about the future of the Senators began the moment the public learned owner Eugene Melnyk died in March at the age of 62 and his two daughters, Anna and Olivia, inherited the franchise.
+Speculation about the future of the Senators began after the public learned in late March owner Eugene Melnyk died and his two daughters, Anna and Olivia, inherited the franchise.

-Three months later, the National Capital Commission (NCC) announced it had signed a memorandum of understanding (MOU) with Capital Sports Development Inc., a group led by the Senators, to develop an NHL hockey arena and events venue surrounded by mixed-use development on Albert Street between Preston Street and City Centre Avenue.
+Three months later, the National Capital Commission (NCC) announced it had signed a memorandum of understanding (MOU) with a group led by the Senators to develop an NHL hockey arena and events venue surrounded by mixed-use development on Albert Street in LeBreton Flats.

 The group's concept was still in the very early stages, the NCC stressed, with a goal of fall 2023 set for signing a long-term lease agreement.